suclike/brain/Unit-Testing-with-Robolectric.md

 ## Using Shadows

 Robolectric has an important concept called shadows.
 Shadows are classes that modify or extend the behavior of classes in the Android SDK.
+Most of the Android core views are built with shadow classes to avoid needing the device or an emulator to run.
+For a list of all the components that are implicitly mocked when using Roboelectric, see [this link](https://github.com/robolectric/robolectric/tree/master/robolectric-shadows/shadows-core/src/main/java/org/robolectric/shadows).
+You can read more about Robolectric's shadows [here](http://robolectric.org/extending/).

-When an Android class is instantiated, Robolectric first looks to see if it has a corresponding shadow class implementation (i.e. a ShadowTextView for a TextView), and if it finds one it creates a shadow object to associate with the Android class.
+When an Android class is instantiated, Robolectric first looks to see if it has a corresponding shadow class implementation (i.e. a [ShadowTextView](https://github.com/robolectric/robolectric/blob/master/robolectric-shadows/shadows-core/src/main/java/org/robolectric/shadows/ShadowTextView.java) for a TextView), and if it finds one it creates a shadow object to associate with the Android class.
 Every time a method is invoked on the Android class, Robolectric first invokes the shadow class' corresponding method (if there is one).
 This gives the shadow classes a chance to maintain and expose extra state that wouldn't be available from just the Android classes.

+### Checking navigation flows

 Let's assume our MainActivity has a `Button` that launches a `SecondActivity`.
 We'd like to validate that clicking on the button launches the correct activity with an automated test.